hackclub/terminalcraft/submissions/README.md

 # Terminal Buddy
+## Requirements
+- The latest version of Python (older versions may work but untested)
 ## How to run

-- Make sure you have python installed
-- Download the files
+- Download and extract the files
-- Extract if its zip
+- Open the terminal/cmd in the directory with the extracted files
-- run `pip install -r requirements.txt` on the terminal to install the required libraries
+- run `pip install -r requirements.txt` to install the required packages
----

 ### If you want to have api configuration saved
-- Make a config.json file
+- Make a config.json file in the directory with the extracted files
-- save this in it:
+- Change it's contents to:
 ```
 {
   "provider": "",